top of page

 Gratitude is a quiet but powerful mental habit.
 The more one practices it, the more it rewires the brain to notice positives rather than threats.
 It helps you shift from “what’s missing” to “what’s already here.”

 Start small.
-Every night, write down three things you are grateful for, and they can be as simple as a good cup of coffee or a peaceful sunset.
-In time, the mind is trained to scan for goodness, not worry.
+Every night, write down three things you are grateful for.
+They can be as simple as a good cup of coffee or a peaceful sunset.
+Over time, the mind is trained to scan for goodness, not worry.

 Tips:

-One question alone can reframe the relationship with the present moment.
+This question alone can reframe your relationship with the present moment.

 8. Digital Boundaries: Reclaiming Your Attention

 Your mind can't be healthy if it's constantly overstimulated.
-Endless scrolling and multitasking create mental fatigue and compare-driven anxiety.
-Some of the best habits you can develop concerning mental well-being are those of intentional digital use.
+Endless scrolling and multitasking create mental fatigue and anxiety driven by comparison.
+Some of the best habits you can develop for mental well-being are those of intentional digital use.

-Try a digital sunset: turning off the screens an hour before going to bed.
+Try a digital sunset: turn off screens an hour before bed.
 Use that time for stretching, journaling, or reading something light.
 You'll be amazed at how much clarity returns to the mind when it isn't bombarded with constant input.

 Tip: